 We toured Christ Church and its cemetery, and learned about its significance in John and Charles Wesley's founding of the Methodist and Episcopal Churches.
 The church's history is a tale for another day, one that launched a series of historical romance novels by Eugenia Price.

 There were some beautiful stained glass windows in the church.
 This one caught my attention!

 No doubt, I'll return to St. Simons Island in the Spring, when everything is in bloom.
-The King and Prince and Southern Soul are calling me back.
 If you're anywhere in the vacinity, I suggest you plan a trip, tour the island, grab some world class barbeque and soak in the sights.
 It really is a beautiful place.